MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-sample-data.md

 ## Get the sample data

-You can [configure your new environment](build-model.md) to deploy sample data automatically when you create it, or you can use the AI Builder samples stored on GitHub, and follow the instructions in the [Data preparation](binary-classification-data-prep.md) topic to import the sample data into your Common Data Service environment, then follow the [Create a binary classification model](create-binary-classification-model.md) to create an AI model using the sample data.
+You can [configure your new environment](build-model.md) to deploy sample data automatically when you create it, or you can use the AI Builder samples stored [here](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder), and follow the instructions in the [Data preparation](binary-classification-data-prep.md) topic to import the sample data into your Common Data Service environment, then follow the [Create a binary classification model](create-binary-classification-model.md) instructions to create an AI model using the sample data.